ey92/notes/4744/hw3/hw3.md

-need to include good/bad samples & screenshots for all `cat $input | lopar -in $grammar`
+need to include good/bad samples & screenshots for all <br>
+`cat $input | lopar -in $grammar`

 Elizabeth Yam ey92